Ideal for Summer Season

 Catch some crabs and see some orcaDistance: 20 nm*

-However, there are some brilliant sights to be seen from the water.
-Cruise into Icy Straight Point, where you can expect a huge variety of wildlife; from sea lions basking on buoys to orcas breaching the surface of the sea during the summer months.
+From here, cruise into Icy Straight Point, where you can expect a huge variety of wildlife; from sea lions basking on buoys to orcas breaching the surface of the sea during the summer months.

-After taking in the sights, head onwards Takatz Bay.
+After taking in the sights, head onwards to Takatz Bay.
 Enjoy a romantic evening cruise beneath the setting sun, before sitting down for a classic Alaskan-style crab cookout on deck.
 The crab in this region is succulent and meaty, and they're perfect paired with homemade lemon and garlic butter.
 Plus, everything tastes better when you've caught it yourself!

 - Day 3